 The car's F1-derived powertrain is to be built at the racing squad's Brixworth base, but it is being adpated for road use by AMG.
 Moers admitted that the process is extremely challenging during a conversation at the New York motor show.

 "That powertrain is really complicated," he said.
 "It's good, but not good enough yet."
 Moers added that on-road testing has begun.

 While not an immediate priority, Moers revealed that it's "reasonable to speculate" the Project One will eventually try to set a new Nürburgring lap record.
 He wouldn't be drawn on the car’s simulated Nürburgring lap time, but AMG is known to have studied past lap records in detail, including the outright record of Stefan Bellof, who lapped the circuit in 6min 11sec in a Porsche 956 sports car in qualifying for the 1000km race there in 1983.
 Bellof also set a race lap record of 6min 25.9sec in the same car.

 The production road car record is currently 6min 47sec, set by the Porsche 911 GT2 RS.
 Moers did say, however, that the biggest challenge he faced in extracting the best lap time from the Project One would be “finding the right driver” to accomplish the feat.

 Moers stated very clearly that the 1000bhp output quoted for the car is just what the 1.6-litre V6 hybrid engine is developing on the dynamometer at present and that its actual output will be that figure “plus, plus, plus”.
-Ultimately, he said that he expected it will be below 1100bhp, but it's not yet known by how much.
+Ultimately, he said he expected it to be below 1100bhp, but it's not yet known by how much.

-Moers confirmed that despite the car’s price of approximately £2.4 million, AMG received 1100 requests from credible customers for the 275 units that will be built.
+Moers confirmed that, despite the car’s price of approximately £2.4 million, AMG received 1100 requests from credible customers for the 275 units that will be built.